 The surface in high resolution

 Europa's surface is visually striking in ways that remain poorly understood.
 The Galileo cameras revealed a world covered in a network of reddish-brown lineae β long fractures and ridges β interrupted by chaotic terrain where the ice appears to have been disrupted and refrozen.
 The reddish coloring is thought to be caused by radiation-processed salts, possibly magnesium sulfate or sodium chloride, leached upward from the ocean below.
-But the resolution of Galileo's imaging covered only a fraction of Europa's surface in detail, and much of the moon has only been seen at low resolution.
+But Galileo's imaging covered only a fraction of Europa's surface in any detail, and much of the moon has only been seen at low resolution.

-The ultraviolet spectrograph, UVS, was simultaneously scanning for auroral emissions and absorptions that reveal what species are present in Europa's thin exosphere and on the surface itself.
+The ultraviolet spectrograph, UVS, will simultaneously scan for auroral emissions and absorptions that reveal what species are present in Europa's thin exosphere and on the surface itself.
 Water ice, sulfur dioxide, and carbon dioxide have all been detected at Europa by previous instruments; one of Clipper's key goals is to determine whether the surface also shows signs of organic compounds, which would have profound implications for the ocean's habitability.
 Carbon dioxide was definitively detected by the James Webb Space Telescope in 2023, concentrated in chaos terrain in a pattern suggesting the ocean is its ultimate source.
-Clipper's spectrographs will build on that discovery with the spatial resolution to map those concentrations across the flyby corridor.
+Clipper's spectrographs will build on that discovery with the spatial resolution to map those concentrations across each flyby corridor.

-This is only the first of dozens of planned Europa flybys.
-Europa Clipper's mission design calls for 49 close passes over the course of the prime mission, spiraling through different geometries to build up global coverage and to repeatedly sample any active plume sites.
+The mission design calls for 49 close passes over the course of the prime mission, spiraling through different geometries to build up global coverage and to repeatedly sample any active plume sites.
 Scientists have suspected since Hubble observations in 2012 that Europa occasionally vents water vapor from its southern hemisphere, though confirming persistent plume activity has been frustratingly difficult.
 The mass spectrometer β MASPEX, the most sensitive instrument of its kind ever flown to the outer solar system β is waiting for the pass that brings Clipper directly through one of those potential eruption columns.